This post may contain affiliate links, from which we earn an income.

 There is a growing trend to convert multi-purpose vehicles, or MPVs, into micro campervans.
 Some have permanent conversions and others have pull out or add-on sections that create kitchen and living areas and sleeping systems, so you can use the van for camping.

 Some even have pop up beds mounted on the roof which you access via a ladder from outside the vehicle.
+These roof top tents make camping in your car a real possibility.

 One of the disadvantages of campervans this small is that they won’t have a toilet or WC that a larger campervan would have, but they’re great for a short road trip or weekend away on a campsite where toilet facilities are provided.